thelookoutway/jobs/lead-ui-designer/README.md

 * Salary between $80,000 and $100,000 + Super.
 * Laptop, keyboard, mouse, all the adapters, and a huge display.
 * Flexible and sustainable working environment.
-* Extra annual leave over time accruing one extra day of annual leave per year.
+* Extra annual leave over time accruing one extra day of annual leave per year (Capped at 5 years).
-* Health and wellbeing allowance to spend on things like gym membership, dance classes, running shoes, or anything that improves your health and wellbeing.
+* $500 Health and wellbeing allowance to spend on things like gym membership, dance classes, running shoes, or anything that improves your health and wellbeing.

 ## Location